Manolo03/a1/README.md

 The box-like hexpod robot we have been playing with actually represents the kinematic model of the [SpiderPi robot from Hiwonder](https://www.hiwonder.com/products/spiderpi?variant=40213126381655).

 - Select your best gait pattern and the right forward walking speed (no turning and sideway speed) and record a trajectory for **20 seconds**.
 Note down the distance the robot covered in simulation (you can approximate that by counting black grid unit, 1 unit is 1 meter, see the marked points on the black grid in the image below).
+Please do not change the `dt` parameter in the `app.h` file to keep the simulation speed consistent across all experiments.
 - Click on the `Record Trajectory to a JSON file` button in the app to start recording and unclick it when you are done.

 ![](imgs/recording.png)

 You should find a `trajectory.json` file in the `data` folder.
-Copy that file to the google drive link that will be shared with you through Moodle announcement.
+Rename that file with your name in the format of `trajectory_<your eth account name>.json` and upload that file to the google drive link that will be shared with you through Moodle announcement.
 We will replay this trajectory on the real robot during the tutorial session!

 # Final Notes